robmasocco/mrl/Tic_Tac_Toe/ideas.md

 # TIC TAC TOE

 ## Markov Decision Process

 ### 1. States

 - Each board is a state.
-- A board is represented witha a 3x3 matrix.
+- A board is represented with a 3x3 matrix.
 - Each cell can be filled with None, X or O, numerically represented with 0, 1 and 2.
 - Number of possible boards = 3^9 = 19683.
 - Many boards aren't possible: